HaoZeke/funmolsim_2019/about.md

 # About FunMolSim 2019

+Molecular simulation is a powerful tool to investigate the thermodynamic and transport properties of a variety of systems.
+A broad class of scientific phenomena can be explored and understood from a molecular level and is also reflected in the increased number of publications in this area, by many folds, in recent years.
+The advances in computing technology, on the other hand, have also enabled us to solve a wide range of complex problems.

-The objective of this workshop is to expose the students and researchers to various molecular simulation techniques with special emphasis on engineering applications.
-The school particularly is targeted for graduate students, post-doctoral students, young lecturers and assistant professors.
-The lectures will enable the participants to learn the fundamental concepts of molecular simulations and its applications to solve a wide range of engineering problems.
+The objective of this workshop is to expose the students and researchers to various molecular simulation techniques with particular emphasis on engineering applications.
+The workshop mainly is targeted for assistant professors, PhD Scholars, Post-doctoral fellows and master students.
+The lectures will enable the participants to learn the fundamental concepts of molecular simulations and its applications in solving a wide range of engineering problems.

+This QIP course on Fundamentals of Molecular Simulations is aimed at sharing the pedagogical and research procedures employed at different IITs and IISc.
+The workshop comprising of lectures and lab session shall give the participants of learning, teaching and doing research and development and hopefully aid them in establishing a similar procedure at their home institutes.

 <!-- ## What are Molecular Dynamics? -->
 <!-- [Molecular -->